A7: Bitmap

 The file header size is 14 (two bytes for signature and four bytes each for file size, reserved field, and offset of pixel data).
 The file size is the sum of 14 (the file header size), 40 (the size of the bitmap header), and the size of the pixel data.

-Note that the appearance of the image will be judged by the TA handling your submission and is not automatically tested on CodeGrade.
+Note that the appearance of the image will also be judged by the TA handling your submission.
+We may reject submissions that show severe artifacts or differences from the original image, despite passing the tests.

 There are (as always, but especially for this assignment) many different approaches.
 Below are some example steps that might help but can also safely be ignored.